Shonacw/Conversation_Analysis_Project/README.md

 <img src = "Screenshots/Screenshot 2021-02-06 at 16.24.54.png" width ="400" />

 Where the labels of each stack have also been plotted.
+(Bug with starting-stack location also fixed).

 **Discussion Trees: Joe Rogan Podcast**